 You can also read about how supporting the liver is key to recovering from thyroid disease.
 You’ll find signs and causes of toxic overload, how liver impairment is related to Hashimoto’s, who is most at risk, and so much more.

-Studies have found that people with Hashimoto’s are often deficient in the B vitamin, thiamine (Vitamin B1).
+I have found that people with Hashimoto’s are often deficient in the B vitamin, thiamine (vitamin B1).

 Thiamine is essential for energy production and carbohydrate digestion.
 Our bodies need thiamine to make adenosine triphosphate (ATP), which our cells use for energy, and it plays a key role in supporting the nervous system.
 B1 is thought to strengthen the immune system and help our bodies withstand stressful situations.
 But, in order to absorb enough thiamine into our bodies, we also need adequate supplies of B6, B12, and folate.

-What’s really exciting is that taking 600 mg per day can restore energy levels in as little as three days!
+What’s really exciting is that I’ve found that taking 600 mg of thiamine per day can restore energy levels in as little as three days!
 That’s great news for someone who suffers from fatigue.
-I have written about the thyroid/thiamine connection in my blog posts, and I still get hugs from people I meet at conferences who have reported that thiamine has changed their lives.
+I have written about the thyroid and thiamine connection in my blog posts, and I still get hugs from people I meet at conferences who have reported that thiamine has changed their lives.

 I recommend Benfomax from Pure Encapsulations for best results.
-It is non-GMO, gluten free and vegan.
-It’s one of the highest quality thiamine supplements on the market.
-Please read more about the thiamine and thyroid connection.
+It is non-GMO, gluten-free, and vegan… and one of the highest-quality thiamine supplements on the market.

 L-carnitine levels may be decreased in hypothyroidism, potentially due to reduced synthesis of L-carnitine while we are in a hypothyroid state.
-Taking a thyroid medication can boost the production of L-carnitine, but it can also work as a vacuum, taking the L-carnitine from the body and resulting in an overall deficiency of it.
+Taking a thyroid medication can boost the production of L-carnitine, but it can also work as a vacuum, taking the L-carnitine from the body and resulting in an overall deficiency.

 The results of a recent study regarding L-carnitine supplementation for the management of fatigue in patients with hypothyroidism found that L-carnitine may be useful in alleviating fatigue symptoms in hypothyroid patients, especially in those younger than 50 and those who have hypothyroidism due to a thyroidectomy.